Insulin Test FAQ

-The production of insulin by the pancreas occurs through a dynamic feedback loop related to blood glucose levels.
-When glucose levels are high, insulin is secreted in an effort to store the excess blood sugar.
-In contrast, insulin secretion is shut down when blood sugar levels are low.
-People with diabetes have issues with insulin in their body.
-In some cases, insulin is not adequately produced by the pancreas (Type I diabetes) while, in others, insulin has a lesser effect on storing extra glucose (Type 2 diabetes).
+The production of insulin by the pancreas is regulated by a dynamic feedback loop related to the blood glucose levels at any given time.
+When glucose levels are high, insulin is secreted in an effort to store the excess blood sugar and, ultimately, lower blood glucose levels.
+In contrast, insulin secretion is shut down when blood sugar levels are low, allowing glucose levels to rise in the blood.
+Given its intimate relationship with blood glucose levels, this insulin blood test is sometimes done at the same time as the glucose blood test.

 Even with normal insulin levels, it is important to highlight the concept of insulin sensitivity and resistance.
 The body's ability to respond to insulin is dependent on how sensitive the insulin receptors are to the insulin hormone present in the blood.
-If one has insulin resistance (e.g. in Type 2 diabetes), the receptors do not respond effectively even at normal levels of insulin which leads to persistently elevated blood sugar levels.
+If one has insulin resistance (e.g. in type 2 diabetes), the receptors do not respond effectively even at normal levels of insulin which leads to persistently elevated blood sugar levels.
 As a result, some people with Type II diabetes and normal insulin levels have to inject additional insulin to keep their blood glucose levels under control.